Frequently Asked Questions about UPK

 How are children selected for the program?

 If more children apply than there are available openings, there is a computerized “lottery.”
+Anyone who has completed registration by March 4, 2022 will be eligible for the lottery.
 Children are randomly selected for the program.
 Selection is not based on academic or economic need.
 All children are equally eligible for participation.
-Only 100 placements are available.
 Registering for the UPK program does not guarantee you a placement.

 Can I choose the preschool site that my child attends?

-Families who apply for the program are surveyed, inquiring their rank order preference for the preschool site they wish their child to attend.
-In most cases, we are able to accommodate families’ first or second choice.
-If for any reason a family not satisfied with their selected preschool site and wish to withdraw their child’s name, they can be placed on a waiting list for a different site.
+Once UPK sites are selected, families who apply for the program will be surveyed, allowing them to rank their preferences for the preschool site they wish their child to attend.
+If for any reason a family not satisfied with their selected preschool site after the lottery and wish to withdraw their child from that placement, they can be placed on a waiting list for a different site.
 Should an opening later be available at their site of choice, they will be contacted.

 What is the timeline?

-Applications are accepted from December 1 - February 28 for the following school year.
-Completed applications, including all necessary registration documentation are due by February 28, 2020.
-As soon as the school district is notified of the grant funding, we notify families as soon as possible.
+Applications are accepted from December 1, 2021 - March 4, 2022 for the following school year.
+Completed applications, including all necessary registration documentation are due by March 4, 2022.
+As soon as the school district is notified of the grant funding, we notify families as soon as possible regarding their UPK placement.
+Historically the lottery is held in mid March each year.

 How do I apply?